schnogz/minnesota-twitter-stream/README.md

 * Ensure Node, NPM, and Bower are installed globally.
 * To pull dependencies run `npm install`
 * Edit `config/api-keys.js` to include your twitter consumer key and secret.
-* To start the application server, from the root directory run: `node app`.
+* To start the application server, from the root directory run: `npm start`.
 * Browse to localhost:3000.

 TODO's